suryanshchopra15-hub/Kuka_Kr30_Skill_Framework/src/kr30_pipeline/README.md

-# KR30 Welding Thesis

-Master's thesis project for simulation and control of the KUKA KR30 R2100 industrial robot using ROS 2 Humble, Gazebo and MoveIt.
+Simulation and control of the KUKA KR30 R2100 industrial robot using ROS 2 Humble, Gazebo and MoveIt.

 Current status:
 - ROS 2 Humble